 Decidim’s top navigation bar displays the different types of active spaces of the platform.
 Processes is a space that allows to create, activate/deactivate, and manage various participatory processes.
 These are distinguished from other spaces by being structured in different phases within which all of the components can be incorporated.
 Examples of participatory processes are: an election process for members of a committee, participatory budgeting, a strategic planning process, the collaborative writing of a regulation or norm, the design of an urban space or the production of a public policy plan.
 Assemblies is a space that offers the possibility of setting decision-making bodies or groups (councils, working groups, committees, etc.) that meet up periodically, detailing their composition, listing and geolocating their meetings, and allowing to take part in them (for instance: attending if the seating capacity and nature of the assembly so permits, adding items to the agenda, or commenting on the proposals and decisions taken by that body).
 Consultations is a space that makes it possible to coordinate referendums, trigger discussions and debates, get voting results published; it can be connected to a secure e-voting system.
 Initiatives is a space that allows participants to collaboratively create initiatives, define their trajectory and goals, gather endorsements, discuss, debate and disseminate initiatives and define meeting points where signatures can be collected from attendees or debates opened to other members of the organization.
 Initiatives is a special kind of space by which members of the organization can trigger actions that are generally restricted to elected bodies or platform administrators, by collecting (digital) signatures.
 The organization can define the types of initiatives and set up the number of signatures that are required to trigger the expected result (e.g. to call for a consultation).

-The components (also called features) are displayed as a second level menu with white background within spaces (as displayed in Figure 2).
+The components (also called features) are displayed as a second level menu with white background within spaces (as displayed in Decidim displays participatory spaces on the top menu (dark) and components are displayed on the bottom menu (white).).
 The collaborative draft for proposals facilitates the collaborative creation of proposals as well as the monitoring and control of changes throughout the process.
 The proposals component allows a user to create a proposal using a creation wizard, compare it with existing ones, publish it in the platform and include additional information like geolocation or attached documents and images.
 This component also makes possible to navigate, filter and interact with a set of proposals.
 The proposal component has plenty of configuration options, and different features can be activated or de-activated in time.
 One such feature is voting or support: it offers organizations the possibility of activating different voting or support systems around proposals: unlimited, limited to a given threshold, weighted, cost-based, etc. Proposals can also be imported to a new phase, so they can be re-written or elaborated in different stages, where they can also be subject to amends which can be voted separately, accepted and merged or rejected, to improve proposals democratically.
 The results component is used to turn proposals into results and give official responses concerning their acceptance or rejection, merging various proposals into a single result or creating different results related to the same original proposal.
 The accountability component offers the possibility of subdividing results into projects, defining and applying progress statuses around their implementation, as well as displaying the extent of the results’ implementation grouped by categories and scopes.
 In this sense the accountability component works like a project management system built into the platform.
 The surveys component can be used to design and publish surveys and to display and download their results.
 The sortition component allows to select a number of proposals (e.g. candidates for a jury) with random, yet reproducible, procedures that guarantees non-biased and uniform distributions.
 The comments component enables users to add comments, to identify the comment as being in favor, against or neutral in relation to the commented object, to vote comments, respond to them and to receive notifications about responses.
 The participatory texts component can be used to convert lengthy text documents into various proposals or results and, vice versa, to compose and display a unified text based on a collection of proposals or results.
 This makes possible to work with a full document as continuous text in participatory manner.
 The pages component is used to create informative pages with rich text formatting, embedded pictures and videos.
 The blog component makes possible the creation of posts or news, and to navigate them chronologically.
 The meeting component offers organizations and participants the opportunity to convene meetings, determine their location and time, registration and management of attendees, to define the structure and content of the meeting as well as publishing the minutes, and the resulting proposals.
 The conference component allows an organization to create a website for a big event by joining up a series predefined meetings (chats, workshops etc.), putting together a unified program and managing attendees.
 The newsletter component makes possible to send emails to everyone registered in the platform or, more selectively, to those who participate in a specific space.

 Participants can carry on different types of actions within the platform: